What Do ODM And OEM Mean? // ODM vs. OEM vs. Contract Manufacturing Defined

 When the Buyer works with the factory, the Buyer purchases items the factory is already making.
 The Buyer is only expected to design or own packaging and branding.
 In some cases, the Buyer won’t even change the branding or packaging and sell it as the factory provides; in other cases, the Buyer may request minor cosmetic changes such as color and additions of logos.
 Of course, there is a gray area between OEM and ODM based on how many customizations you make, but to keep it simple, ODM is simply preaching an existing product.

 Trade shows such as Global Sources and the Canton Fair are great examples of ODM manufacturing.
-Each of these Factories has elaborate booths to show off the factories’ designs that potential buyers can purchase as-is or with customization and sell in their respective countries.
-China has long been the leader of ODM manufacturing, with other countries far behind.
+Each factory has elaborate booths to showcase its designs so potential buyers can purchase them as-is or with customization and sell them in their respective countries.
+China has long been the leader in ODM manufacturing, while other countries are far behind.
 Most manufacturers outside of China tend to be Contract Manufacturers, which we’ll discuss later in this article.

 The biggest issue with ODM involves intellectual property and who owns the product design, even with customization.
 For the most part, since the factory did all or almost all of the design, they own the IP, while the Buyer owns the copyrights to the branding.
 This can create a massive issue if you fear a manufacturer selling your product.
 Fortunately, there are ODM agreements that can prevent factories from using your customizations and branding but likely not prevent them from selling the same or similar products.